Encode Glyphs and Ligatures in Semi-Diplomatic Transcriptions

 forms (VV for W), and accented characters.

-In some instances—such as with ligatures—the semi-diplomatic texts provide a normalization
+In some instances—such as with ligatures—the semi-diplomatic transcriptions provide

 <g>